sebherbert/Deproj/DeProjMetrics.md

 The graph stored in the `junction_graph` property is made of the junctions as nodes, and of their connection of edges.
 If two junctions are linked by an edge in this graph, it means that there is exactly one ridge between two cells that connects them.

-The nodes store their ID and the 3D position of their centroid, in physical units:
+The nodes store their ID and the 3D position of their centroid, in physical units.
+Because a junction can be made of several pixels, the `Centroid` matrix gives the X, Y, Z position of the pixels that compose a junction.

-WHY CENTROID

 ```matlab
 >> g = dpr.junction_graph